Learning to Attack with Fewer Pixels: A Probabilistic Post-hoc Framework for Refining Arbitrary Dense Adversarial Attacks: PROPOSED APPROACH

+Given the problem definition, we introduce our learning algorithm derived from an information-theoretic perspective.
+Recall that our objective is to let $\matr{X}^{adv}$ challenge the classifier $f$ similarly to $\matr{X}^s$.
+From the probabilistic perspective, if we view $\matr{X}^{adv}$ as a random variable parametrised by $\matr{\Theta}$, then the objective can be achieved by learning $\matr{\Theta}$ to push $\matr{X}^{adv}$ close to $\vec{y}^s$ (the predicted label distribution of the source attack).
+The mutual information (MI) is a widely-used measure of dependence between two random variables, which captures how much knowledge of one random vector reduces the uncertainty about the other~\citep{cover1999elements}.
+Therefore, we can formulate the above problem as the following maximisation of the mutual information:

 As $\matr{X}^{s}$ comes from the source attack, it already satisfies the constraint of the $\epsilon$-ball.
 Therefore, there is no need to consider this constraint when learning $\matr{Z}$.
-It is worth noting that Eq.~(\ref{eq-l2a-obj-mi}) is not directly implementable, so we consider the following derivation:
+We show that Eq.~(\ref{eq-l2a-obj-mi}) can be written as (the details are in the supplementary material):